Post-Graduation Work Permits allow international graduates of Canadian institutions to work after graduation.

 In order to apply for a PGWP, a candidate must have completed, passed the program of study, and received a notification of eligibility to receive his or her degree diploma or certificate.
 This can be proved with a transcript or an official letter.

-At the time of application, a candidate must hold a valid study permit.
-Additionally, the application must be submitted within 90 days of receiving written confirmation that the candidate has completed his or her studies.
-In order to remain legally in Canada, a graduate should update his or status with IRCC within 90 days of finishing the study program.
+Additionally, the application must be submitted within 180 days of receiving written confirmation that the candidate has completed his or her studies.

 A candidate must also meet all the eligibility criteria for the PGWP program.
 In addition, a candidate must hold a diploma or degree from one of the following institutions to be eligible for a PGWP: